Investing Questions & Answers

 It’s simple – it all comes back to the ability to earn extraordinary risk adjusted returns.

-Here’s what I mean – investors in various KRI deals have historically earned, 20%.
+Here’s what I mean – investors in various KRI deals have historically earned, as much as 20%.
 25% and even 30% annual returns on their money.
 I think that’s pretty good!
 Now, can you earn those kind of returns with other investments?
 Yes you can, BUT, you usually need to take on a lot more risk in order to do get those returns.
 A good example is private equity firms (non-real estate private equity firms) that buy companies in the hopes that they can grow the company and sell it later for a large profit.
 They often make similar returns to what I describe above, except the risk is much higher.

 To understand what I mean, look at the risk of a worst-case scenario.
 You see, the chance that a regular operating business fails and becomes near worthless is a lot higher than a large multi-tenant apartment complex.
 Even when large apartment complexes don’t do well, their value doesn’t usually go to zero.